Please read the general information webpage fully before you fill in the application form.

 My circumstances have changed, but I still want to be on the Housing List.
 Do I need to complete a new application?

 Yes, you will have to complete a new application form if you move.
 Also please inform us of any new contact details e.g. new mobile numbers so that we can get in contact with you.
-If you have chosen to move to 'worse' accommodation, which would give you more points, the council may decide that you should not be given the extra points.
-These additional points could be deferred for six months.
+If you have chosen to move to deliberately worsen your housing circumstances with the intent of increasing priority the council will cancel any new application submitted.

 How many offers will I be given?

 We will try to give you advance notice of an offer of accommodation but this is not always possible.
 If you receive an offer you should contact your local Housing Office within the timescale stated on the letter.
 If you do not contact the office within this timescale the council may offer the property to someone else.

 If we are able to make you an offer of accommodation, we hope you will find this to be acceptable.
 As people are continually joining the Housing List, some of whom may have higher priority than yourself, we cannot always promise that we can make further offers in any given timeline.
 The council does have a rule that after two reasonable offers have been refused, the application will be cancelled.